• Skip to main content

 When you receive income but not a 1099

 The IRS requires you to report all of your income.
-Even if you trade work for haircuts, baked goods, or farm fresh eggs, the IRS expects you to put the value of those items as income on your tax return.
+Even if you trade work for haircuts, baked goods, or farm-fresh eggs, the IRS expects you to put the value of those items as income on your tax return.

 When you receive a 1099 form from a payor, the IRS will receive the same form.
-The purpose of this form is to let the IRS know who is responsible for paying taxes on income, and the IRS will pick up if you do not include this income on your return.
+The purpose of this form is to let the IRS know who is responsible for paying taxes on income, and the IRS will pick up on the issue if you do not include this income on your return.

 Using computerized matching, the IRS will compare all 1099 forms containing your Social Security or taxpayer identification number to your tax return.
 If you have a new address and payors sent 1099 forms to your old address, the IRS can still link the 1099 form with your tax account.

-When Should You Amend Your Tax Return?
+When Should You Amend Your Tax Return If You Forgot to Include a 1099?

 Under certain circumstances, taxpayers may amend a tax return that they have filed.
 For example, you can amend your return if you accidentally claimed the incorrect filing status, missed out on a tax deduction, or claimed a deduction you were not eligible to claim.
-You must also amend your tax return if you forgot to report a taxable 1099 income.
+You can also amend your tax return if you forgot to report a taxable 1099 income.

 You need to file an amended return before the filing due date to resolve a potential tax liability and avoid penalties.
 However, make sure that the IRS processed your original return before filing the amendment.
 Doing so will ensure that your amended return supersedes the original.
+If you amend your return after the filing deadline and the changes create a tax liability, you may incur penalties for late payment.
+However, if that happens, you can request penalty abatement.

 Note: When claiming a refund, you must amend your return within three years following the original filing due date.
 You are no longer eligible for the refund after this period.